Q1 - How do I register with a Bury GP?/What is the procedure for changing my GP?

 Q4 - I have an appointment at a hospital and need transport to get me there.
 Who do I need to contact to arrange transport?

-Transport can be arranged for patients whose medical condition prevents them from using other forms of public transport.
-For new patient appointments you can contact the NHS Bury CCG Referral Booking Service (RBMS) on 0161 762 3155 who will assess if you are eligible for patient transport and make the necessary arrangements.
+For new outpatient appointments patients will need to contact the Referral Gateway service on 0161 762 3155 who will assess if a patient is eligible for patient transport and make the necessary arrangements.

 Q5 - I have recently been in hospital and the doctor advised me to refrain from working for a period of time.
 He told me to see my GP to get a sickness certificate but my GP says it is not his responsibility.
 Who should I get a certificate from?